 • Difficulty with exercise or physical activity

 Your surgeon can use either liposuction or excision techniques, the methods may vary depending on how much fat or tissue is being removed.
 The most common technique for breast reduction is the inverted T or anchor incision technique.
-This involves cutting around the nipple-areola complex to keep it attached to its initial blood and nerve supply.
-Excess skin, fat, and breast tissue are removed, leaving the patient with an anchor-shaped incision that goes from their nipple to their inframammary breast fold.
+This involves cutting around the nipple-areola complex, which keeps it attached to its initial blood and nerve supply.
+Some skin, fat, and breast tissue are removed, leaving the patient with an anchor-shaped incision that goes from their nipple to their inframammary breast fold, as seen in the image below:

 Risks and Complications